Mixing and double recurrence in probability groups: Double recurrence

-\begin{remark*}[The idea of the proof] If we remove one of the factors $f_1$, $g \cdot_l f_2$ or $g \cdot_c f_3$ from the desired equality, i.e. ``drop the degree'' of the product, then the equality would easily follow from double recurrence, i.e. the fact that $G$ is mixing.
-So we get rid of the factor $f_1$ and here is how.
-Linearity reduces to the orthogonal cases $P_c(f_3) = f_3$ and $P_c(f_3) = 0$, and the proof for the former case falls out of left translation action being mixing, so we are left with the case $P_c(f_3) = 0$.
+\begin{remarklike}{Idea of proof} If we remove one of the factors $f_1$, $g \cdot_\ell f_2$ or $g \cdot_c f_3$ from \labelcref{eq:dbl_rec}, i.e. ``drop the degree'' of the product, then the equality would easily follow from single recurrence, i.e. mixing.
+We get rid of the factor $f_1$ and here is how.
+Linearity reduces to the orthogonal cases $P_c(f_3) = f_3$ and $P_c(f_3) = 0$, and the proof of the former case follows from the left translation action being mixing, so we are left with the case $P_c(f_3) = 0$.
 Assuming this, what we need to show is

-where $e_g = (g \cdot_l f_2) (g \cdot_c f_3)$.
+where $e_g = (g \cdot_\ell f_2) (g \cdot_c f_3)$.
 But the latter would follow basically from Bessel's inequality if we could show that $\set{e_g}_{g \in G}$ is an a.e.-orthogonal family in $L^2(G,\mu)$, i.e.